customMK/qmk_firmware/docs/quantum_painter.md

 When using these displays, either `spi_master` or `i2c_master` must already be correctly configured for both the platform and panel you're building for.

-For SPI, the pin assignments for SPI CS, D/C, and RST are specified during device construction -- for I2C the panel's address is specified instead.
+For SPI, the pin assignments for SPI CS, D/C, and RST are specified during device construction -- for I2C the panel's address is specified instead (with the address pushed to the lower 7 bits of the address byte).

 <!-- tabs:start -->